-- 3-5.
-OBJECTIVE.
-Determine if you should use a chase plane during the flight-test phase. - 3-6.
-GENERAL.
+- 4.5 Objective.
+Determine if you should use a chase plane during the flight test phase. - 4.6 General.
 It should be a test pilot's decision to use or not to use a chase plane.
-If you use a chase plane, it must serve specific functions listed in the flight-test plan.
-Its overall purpose is (1) to contribute to gathering flight-test data and (2) flight safety.
-The chase plane should not be a distraction to the test pilot nor only serve as a platform for a home camcorder/camera. - a.
-The primary functions of the chase plane are: - (1) To watch the parts/systems of the test aircraft not visible to the test pilot and report any problems. - (2) To assist the test pilot in following the flight-test plan. - (3) Watch for and inform the test pilot of other aircraft. - (4) Assist in an emergency situation. - b.
-If you use a chase plane, the FAA offers the following suggestions: - (1) You should use a single chase plane on the first two flights and the first time the amateur-built aircraft's landing gear is retracted.
-The chase plane pilot should be experienced in formation flying and thoroughly briefed before each flight. - (2) There should be at least two pilots on board the chase plane.
+If you use a chase plane, it should serve specific functions listed in the flight test plan.
+Its overall purpose is: (1) to contribute to gathering flight test data, and (2) flight safety.
+The chase plane should not be a distraction to the test pilot nor only serve as a platform for a home camcorder/camera. - 4.6.1 The primary functions of the chase plane crew are: - 1.
+To watch the parts/systems of the test aircraft not visible to the test pilot and report any problems. - 2.
+To assist the test pilot in following the flight test plan. - 3.
+Watch for and inform the test pilot of other aircraft. - 4.
+Assist in an emergency situation. - 4.6.2 If you use a chase plane, the FAA offers the following suggestions: - 4.6.2.1 You should use a single chase plane on the first two flights and the first time the amateur-built aircraft's landing gear is retracted.
+The chase plane pilot should be experienced in formation flying and thoroughly briefed before each flight. - 4.6.2.2 There should be at least two pilots onboard the chase plane.
 One pilot's sole duty is to fly the aircraft and maintain a safe distance from the amateur-built aircraft.
-The other pilot serves as an observer who (1) checks for other traffic, (2) checks the condition of the test aircraft, and (3) communicates with the pilot on the test aircraft on a frequency assigned by air traffic control (ATC) or on the air-to-air communication frequency of 122.75 megahertz (MHz). - (3) A good chase plane position is about 100 to 200 feet off the right side and slightly behind and below the test aircraft.
+The other pilot serves as an observer who: (1) checks for other traffic, (2) checks the condition of the test aircraft, and (3) communicates with the pilot on the test aircraft on a frequency assigned by air traffic control (ATC) or on the air-to-air communication frequency of 122.75 megahertz (MHz). - 4.6.2.3 A good chase plane position is about 100 to 200 feet off the right side and slightly behind and below the test aircraft.
 Avoid flying directly behind the test aircraft.
-It is not uncommon that on first flights, fuel and oil leaks develop and small hardware and fasteners could also vibrate off the aircraft.
+It is not uncommon that on first flights, fuel and oil leaks develop and small hardware and fasteners could also vibrate off the test aircraft.

-NOTE: Pilots of both aircraft must keep each other informed of their intended action or maneuver prior to execution.
+Note: Pilots of both aircraft should keep each other informed of their intended actions or maneuvers prior to execution.

-- c.
-In an emergency situation: - (1) If the test aircraft's radio fails, the chase plane should serve as an airborne communication relay with the tower/ATC facility for the test aircraft.

-(2) For other emergency situations, the chase plane should give the test pilot information or assistance as required.
+- 4.6.3 In an emergency situation: - 4.6.3.1 If the test aircraft's radio fails, the chase plane should serve as an airborne communication relay with the tower/ATC facility for the test aircraft. - 4.6.3.2 For other emergency situations, the chase plane should give the test pilot information or assistance as required.
 If necessary, the chase plane can guide the test pilot to a safe landing at the airport or an emergency field.
-If the test aircraft makes an off-airport landing, the chase plane can serve as an overhead spotter that can direct emergency personnel to the test aircraft location.
+If the test aircraft makes an off-airport landing, the chase plane can serve as an overhead spotter that can direct emergency personnel to the test aircraft's location.